nicksardo/gotime/README.md

 Chronograph.io syncs using an ajax call and websocket messages.
 The reason is because the websocket connection may not be open in time for use.
 Using just an ajax service is fine; however, you can get acheive more precise measurements by using websockets.
 For a specific test of Chronograph.io, the initial ajax call resulted in a precision=78ms.
 The next call using websockets acheived precision=11ms.

 **Web Service**
-Simply a webservice that returns the server's unix time.
+Simply a webservice that returns the server's unix (ms) time.
 For go, see gotime.Handler or gotime.Now()

 **Websocket**